FreeCAD/FreeCAD-documentation/wiki/Macro_3D_Printer_Workflow.md

     #===============
     def octopi(api,commande,urlOctopi,apiKey) :
         """
-        Function that returns the parameter to pass to subprocess.Popen if you want to run an an octopi API.
+        Function that returns the parameter to pass to subprocess.Popen if you want to run an octopi API.
 Not used here.
 But for memory purposes and a future evolution

         Arguments :
             api : the api to run ex: '/api/printer/command'